 FAQs – PDF Files

-Q: What is a PDF file and why does TAX use them?
+Q: What is a PDF file and why does DOTAX use them?

-A: First, you need to download an Adobe Reader from the Adobe website.
-The viewer is free.
-Follow the instructions to install the viewer and you will then be able to view and print our pdf files.
+The Adobe Reader is free.
+Follow the instructions to install the Adobe Reader, and you will be able to view and print all our PDF files.

 Q: Will the Adobe software calculate my taxes?